-[FACULTY NAME] agrees to lead and teach on a study abroad program to [SITE NAME] for the duration of the program dates below and agrees to act as faculty leader according to the roles and responsibilities as detailed in the GEO Faculty Handbook.
+[FACULTY NAME] agrees to lead and teach on a study abroad program to [SITE NAME] for the duration of the program dates above and agrees to act as Faculty Director according to the roles and responsibilities as detailed in the GEO Faculty Handbook.
+[FACULTY NAME] agrees to the GEO parameters, policies, duties and responsibilities for faculty on GEO programs as outlined in Part I of this agreement.